stjude-dnb-binfcore/trainings/courses/sc-rna-seq-snap-workshop/resources/snap_quickstart_guide.md

 ### 1. Navigate to the analyses folder

 Before running any module, make sure you are inside your working directory.
-In this case, it is `/home/username/sc-rna-seq-snap-dnb-training**YOUR-FIRST-NAME**/`.
+In this case, it is `/home/<username>/sc-rna-seq-snap-dnb-training/`.
 Run the following commands to do this:

 ```
-cd /home/username/sc-rna-seq-snap-dnb-training**YOUR-FIRST-NAME**/
+cd /home/<username>/sc-rna-seq-snap-dnb-training/
 pwd

 cd analyses/
 ls
 ```

-You should see subfolders like `fastqc-analysis`, `cellranger-analysis` and so on.
+You should see sub-folders like `fastqc-analysis`, `cellranger-analysis` and so on.

 ### 2. Run the fastqc-analysis module